owncloud/ocis/services/userlog/README.md

 The `userlog` service provides an API to retrieve configured events.
 For now, this API is mostly following the [oc10 notification GET API](https://doc.owncloud.com/server/next/developer_manual/core/apis/ocs-notification-endpoint-v1.html#get-user-notifications).

+## Subscribing

+Additionaly to the oc10 API the `userlog` service also provides an `/sse` (Server-Sent Events) endpoint to be informed by the server when an event happens.
+See [here](https://medium.com/yemeksepeti-teknoloji/what-is-server-sent-events-sse-and-how-to-implement-it-904938bffd73) for example for simple introduction to server sent events.
+The `sse` endpoint will respect language changes of the user without needing to reconnect.

 ## Deleting

 To delete events for an user, use a `DELETE` request to `ocs/v2.php/apps/notifications/api/v1/notifications` containing the IDs to delete.